rifkiandriyanto/wayahChat/README.md

 (For download `google-services.json` use [this](https://support.google.com/firebase/answer/7015592))

 ### 3. Setup google maps API in Android
--Create API google maps [instruction](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=id) edit android manifest json copy your API key
+- Create API google maps [instruction](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=id)
+edit android manifest json copy your API key

 ### 4. Make sure you have started an emulator and run the app on Android